Kallang River: Course

-Today, this long, winding river has little or no industry except for a short distance, although a new industrial estate at Kallang Basin, near Kallang Bahru, has been built.

 Tributaries

 Pelton Canal

 The Pelton Canal (佩尔顿水道) is a canalised river that flows from Ubi via MacPherson into the Kallang River in Kallang.
 It is one of the numerous tributaries of the Kallang River.

 A section of the underground Kallang-Paya Lebar Expressway (KPE) follows the course of the Pelton Canal.

 Sungei Whampoa

 Sungei Whampoa (Malay for "Whampoa River", 黄埔河) begins in Whampoa, near Jalan Rajah, and flows into the Kallang River in Kallang.

 Bukit Timah Second Diversion Canal

 The Bukit Timah Second Diversion Canal (武吉知马第二分水渠) is a canalised river flowing from Whampoa to Kallang, following closely the path of the Pan Island Expressway (PIE).
 It joins the Kallang River near the traffic interchange at Whampoa Flyover.

 Others

 Other than those listed above, there is another unnamed Kallang River tributary in Toa Payoh.
 It flows from Braddell Road, via Toa Payoh North and Lorong 6 Toa Payoh, before meeting the Kallang River at Lorong 8 Toa Payoh.